JanineAmelie/neen_ud-proj-Establishing-Dev-Mindset/README.md

 > Write a brief statement sharing your goals as a developer with us.
 > These goals can be project goals, career goals, or personal goals.
 >
-> 1. Is there a dream job you’re working toward?
+> 1. Is there a dream job youâ€™re working toward?
-> 2. Is there a project idea you’ve been aching to start working on?
+> 2. Is there a project idea youâ€™ve been aching to start working on?
 >
 > *Optional: In addition to your goals, we also want to know about any*
 > *questions you have about the process of becoming a Front End*
 > *Developer.
 Is there anything about being a Front-End Developer that*
-> *you’d like to know more about?*
+> *youâ€™d like to know more about?*

 ----------